-Without a presence on Chinese platforms regardless of your international reputation, you are essentially invisible, particularly as the vast majority of searches are conducted in Mandarin Chinese, English content will not be picked up.
+Without a presence on Chinese platforms regardless of your international reputation, you are essentially invisible, particularly as the vast majority of searches are conducted in Mandarin Chinese, and English content will not be picked up.

 Online Lead Generation = The Best Solution in China

-For this specific market digital lead generation is the key for the majority of service industry companies.
+For this specific market, digital lead generation is the key for the majority of service industry companies.
 The ‘Lead Generation’ concept is an intelligent one, in China, you can target very specific communities based on demographic profiling, search interests, online behaviors, and keyword searches.
-Rather than attracting prospects to your services you can go straight to them with a targeted offering.
+Rather than attracting prospects to your services, you can go straight to them with a targeted offering.

-Lead Generation is not merely a ‘fishing activity but based on this targeted, audience profiling data.
+Lead Generation is not merely a ‘fishing activity but is based on this targeted, audience profiling data.
 For example, lead contact forms can be placed in targeted news feeds, applications, on websites based on keyword searches as well as targeted community forum threads.

 The key is Digital Lead Gen offers the best ROI in term of both conversion rates and lead numbers for a number of reasons, the Chinese are incredibly active online, B2B and B2C is predominantly moving into the digital sphere, the Chinese research more extensively and information available on user behavior allows for more advanced targeting.